Putin apologises to Azerbaijan without claiming responsibility in plane crash

 – ‘Stark reminder’ of MH17 –

+The EU’s top diplomat Kaja Kallas said the crash was a “stark reminder” of MH17 and called for a “swift, independent international investigation.”

-A series of airlines have this week began cancelling flights to Russia after the incident, including national carriers of Moscow’s allies.
+A series of airlines have this week been cancelling flights to Russia after the incident, including flydubai and Israel’s El Al.

 The vast majority of Western airlines have stopped flights to Russia since Moscow launched its Ukraine offensive.